Abstract

 Results

 We approached 40 care professionals, of whom 18 accepted to participate in the study.
 Main reasons for not wanting to participate includes lack of time and not enough experience in the topic.
 Participants came from 12 different services.
 One prenatal diagnostician was interviewed twice, because new questions developed after analyzing the interview.
-Most participants were female (
+Most participants were female (n = 16) and had additional qualifications in grief and trauma support and palliative care.
+A detailed description of the sample is given in Table 1.

 Despite differing trainings and fields of work, professionals shared similar experiences in caring for affected parents.